WHAT SUBJECTS SHOULD I BE STUDYING?

 Different types of role require experience of different coding languages.
 For example a database analyst might use SQL or Oracle, while a web app developer will use Java or .NET.

 The good news is that once you have learned the basics of coding in one language, it usually becomes much easier to learn a new language.
-So if you’re at school, the most important thing is to get involved in coding and start creating.
+There are lots of clubs all around the country.
+Have a look at what is available near you.

 WHAT OTHER SKILLS WILL HELP ME IN THE INDUSTRY?